 35. Tables 2 and 3 present sector-level changes in the attainment of first and upper second class degrees combined and of first class degrees alone, respectively, from 2010-11 through to 2021-22.
 The tables show the observed proportion of graduates attaining the respective degree classifications ('Observed') and the percentage point ('pp') change in the observed attainment relative to 2010-11 ('Change from 2010-11').
-The tables include the amount of attainment 'explained' by the characteristics included in our model when looking at awarding in 2010-11 (see paragraph 122).
+The tables include the amount of attainment 'explained' by the characteristics included in our model when looking at awarding in 2010-11 (see paragraph 12).
 As we use 2010-11 as our reference year, all attainment in 2010-11 is explained.
-The tables also include the amount of attainment that is 'unexplained' by the characteristics included in our model.
-This is the difference between the observed attainment and attainment explained by our modelling.
+The tables also include the amount of attainment that is 'unexplained' by the characteristics include the amount of attainment and attainment explained by our modelling.
 Details of the methodology used to determine unexplained attainment can be found in Annex B.